Evgeniy20/c-sharp/unity/3.4/Unity for Standalone, Linux, Android, PC/README.md

 2. In the dialog the opens select Android under the platform and click "Switch Platform".
 3. Click "Build and Run".
 This button may be disabled or you may get an error that no devices are found.
 To resolve this please ensure that the android emulator is running.
 4. This will run the PubNub example in the Android emulator.
-5. You may get an error SystemException: System.Net.Sockets are supported only on Unity Pro.
-Referenced from assembly 'Assembly-CSharp'.
-If so you need to use the Unity3d pro.
-6. The code uses the pre-compiler flag UNITY_ANDROID to distinguish between other platforms.
+5. The code uses the pre-compiler flag UNITY_ANDROID to distinguish between other platforms.
-7. If running on the emulator please enable GPU emulation.
+6. If running on the emulator please enable GPU emulation.
-8. Target Android version 4 (Ice cream sandwich) and above.
+7. Target Android version 4 (Ice cream sandwich) and above.

 #### Running the Tests